-If biking brings you smiles, prepare for a true delight: the roads running through Death Valley offer a dreamy stretch of well-maintained pavement that pulls you into the landscape, carries you to the depths of the country at Badwater Basin 282-feet below sea level and then climbs to panoramic views at Dante’s where the mountains in the distance rise to a staggering 11,000-feet above the valley floor.
+If biking brings you smiles, prepare for a true delight; the roads running through Death Valley offer a dreamy stretch of well-maintained pavement that pulls you into the landscape carries you to the depths of the country at Badwater Basin 282-feet below sea level.
+So, then climbs to panoramic views at Dante’s; where the mountains in the distance rise to a staggering 11,000-feet above the valley floor.

 Capture Illustrated Desert Scenes

-Bring your camera, your paints or simply be content to feast your eyes on Death Valley’s prized collection of rocks, plants and animals.
+Bring your camera, your paints; simply be content to feast your eyes on Death Valley’s prized collection of rocks, plants, and animals.

-Sherbet, rose, gold, lavender and green formations wind along the walls rising out of the valley floor while wildlife and wildflowers animate the spaces between.
-Over 1,000 plant varietals, 51 species of mammals, 36 types of reptiles, 300 bird species and a handful of amphibians and fish bring movement and energy to every nook and cranny of this buzzing environment.
+Sherbet, rose, gold, lavender, and green formations wind along the walls rising out of the valley floor while wildlife and wildflowers animate the spaces between.
+So, over 1,000 plant varietals, 51 species of mammals, 36 types of reptiles, 300 bird species, and a handful of amphibians and fish bring movement and energy to every nook and cranny of this buzzing environment.

 Create Funky, Magical Memories